-Driving in Europe after Brexit: what will I need, and are there different rules?
+Driving in Europe after Brexit: what do I need and have the rules changed?

 The UK has left the EU but how does Brexit affect the rules for driving abroad?